rpearce/robertwpearce.com/src/posts/2014-09-01-moving-to-london.md

 ---
 author: "Robert Pearce"
 authorTwitter: "@RobertWPearce"
-description: "If you can go on an adventure, then what are you waiting for?"
+desc: "If you can go on an adventure, then what are you waiting for?"
 image: "/images/london-tree.jpg"
 keywords: "travel, remote work, adventure, london, digital nomad"
 title: "Moving To London"